 So, here are all the reasons why you need to visit Kumortuli, Kolkata.

-Which includes why the tradition of Kumortuli began, the process of making the statues and what happens to the statues too.
+This includes why the tradition of Kumortuli began, the process of making the statues, and what happens to the statues too.

 What is Kumortuli?

 The word Kumortuli or Kumartuli originates from the traditional Bengali word ‘Kumore’ which loosely translates to ‘Potter’ in English.

 Over time, it has developed into the name Kumortuli.